the-artinet-project/a2a/README.md

-# @artinet/a2a
+# easy-a2a

-An easy-to-use SDK for creating Agent2Agent (A2A) agents with OpenAI-compatible APIs.
+An easy-to-use SDK for creating Agent2Agent (A2A) agents with any OpenAI-compatible API.

 ## Overview